dylanrees/djqueue/README.md

 ## music suggestion backend
-for each song, it suggests the best song to play next.  probably at first it just relies on counts of which songs you tend to listen to after which others.  after that maybe it gets move complex, incorporating machine learning.
+for each song, it suggests the best song to play next.  probably at first it just relies on counts of which songs you tend to listen to after which others.  after that maybe it gets move complex, incorporating machine learning. probably it's based on bayesian inference on the data, [done in python](http://www.bayespy.org/).

 ## frontend